-Your role is to ask the Admission Authority's Presenting Officer any questions or raise any issues you may have about how the School places have been allocated, for example, or on any other aspect of the School's case you feel you need more information on.
+Your role is to ask the Admission Authority's Presenting Officer any questions or raise any issues you may have about how the school places have been allocated, for example, or on any other aspect of the school's case you feel you need more information on.

-You will also hear the questions asked by other appellants and the Admission Appeal Panel members, which may answer questions which you had.
+You will be present, of course, to hear all the questions asked by other appellants and Panel Members, which may answer questions you had.

-You must make sure that you ask all the necessary questions at the Group Hearing as you will normally not be able to ask any further questions about the School's case at your individual appeal hearing.
-If you cannot attend the Group Hearing in person, you may write to the Clerk to the Admission Apeeal Panel with any questions you would like to be put to the Admission Authority's representative at the Group Hearing.
+You must make sure that you ask all the necessary questions at the Group hearing as you will normally not be able to ask any further questions about the school's case at your individual appeal hearing.

+If you cannot attend the Group Hearing in person, you may write to the Clerk to the Admission Appeal Panel with any questions you would like to be put to the Admission Authority's representative at the Group Hearing.
 If you wish to do so, please ensure that your letter or email arrives at least one working day before the date of the Group Hearing.